-I read about the Green Buildings in a newsletter that I receive.
+I read about the Green Buildings in a newsletter that I received.
 It had some interesting data on the Green buildings in India.
-Among cities it is Chennai and amongst corporates, it is Wipro that are leading the way for Green buildings in India.
-Incidentally, Bangalore has none till now, in spite of its reality boom.
+Among cities it is Chennai and amongst corporates, it is Wipro that is leading the way for India’s Green Buildings.
+Incidentally, Bangalore has had none until now, despite its reality boom.

 |City||Name of Green Building|

 |ETL BPO Park|

 India’s Green Buildings

 The typical features of green buildings are: